Bharatiya Vidya Bhavan's Mehta Vidyalaya

 Bharatiya Vidya Bhavan's Mehta Vidyalaya, or Bharatiya Vidya Bhavan, New Delhi or BVB Delhi or Bhavans, is a private senior secondary school run by an Indian Educational trust known as the Bharatiya Vidya Bhavan.
 It is a co-educational school with a student strength of around 2000 and staff strength of about 500.
-The school is recognized by the Delhi administration and is permanently affiliated to the Central Board of Secondary Education.
+The school is recognized by the Delhi administration and is affiliated to the Central Board of Secondary Education.

 It has classes from Nursery To XII and prepares pupils for the All India Senior School Certificate Examination, conducted by CBSE.
-The school provides instruction in Humanities, Science, Commerce and Fine Arts.
+The school provides instruction in humanities, Science, Commerce and Fine Arts.

 History

 Bhavan's Delhi Kendra is one of the first public schools in Delhi.
 Dr. Rajendra Prasad, the first President of India, laid its foundation.
 The school was started in April, 1954.
 Its management was taken over by the Bharatiya Vidya Bhavan after the Delhi home of the Bhavan was inaugurated by Pandit Jawaharlal Nehru on 18 May 1957.